cosmicanant/recursive-diff/README.md

 ```

-**Using recursive diff library in Browser**: Include recursive-diff library into your html file using script tag and then you can access recursive-diff api  as given below.
+**Using recursive diff library in Browser**: Include recursive-diff library into your html file using script tag and then you can access recursive-diff api  as below.

 ```
 <script type="text" src="index.js"/>